uadmin/uadmin-docs/_build/html/_sources/dapi.rst.txt

 """"""""""""""""""""
 `Back to Top (Model Methods)`_

 APIPostQueryEdit controls the data API's post query for edit commands.
-The purpose of this model function is that after you send XHR request to the server given an assigned model using edit command, it will execute the process in the APIPostQueryEdit function only if the communication with the web server is successful.
+The purpose of this model function is that after you send XHR request to the server given an assigned model using edit command, it will execute the process in the APIPostQueryEdit function if the communication with the web server is successful.
 By default, APIPostQueryEdit returns **false**.

+One of the common usage of APIPostQueryEdit is your business logic of manipulating the result object after the system performs dAPI edit command execution.

 Structure: